-8.1.4 Rendering Building Blocks
+Rendering Building Blocks

+%In addition to using the prepackaged renderers, the open and extensible structure of the VISR binaural synthesis toolkit fosters the modification and extension of binaural rendering algorithms. %In this section we describe generic building blocks, mostly DSP algorithms, that are used in the prepackaged renderers but which are reusable for other binaural synthesis algorithms.
 After describing the ready-made binaural synthesis approaches provided in the BST, this section explains the main DSP building blocks used to implement these algorithms in more detail.
 On the one hand, this is to provide more insight into the workings of these renderers.
 On the other hand, these components can also be used to adapt or extend the BST, or to implement alternative synthesis approaches.